moses-b-alexander/stgnn-aqf-praxis/readme.md

 python src/main.py > visualization.txt
 ```

-This will produce:

-* `table/table_final.csv` (table of prediction errors and diagnostic metrics from the trial)
-* `plots/` (52 `.png` summary visualizations of prediction errors, parameter counts, and training times)
+This will produce the table of prediction errors and diagnostic metrics from the trial and 52 summary visualizations of forecasting mean absolute errors, model parameter counts, and training durations:

 ---

-## 📈 Evaluation Metrics
+## 📈 Evaluation

 Each experimental run evaluates:

 * Loss: `test_mae`
+* Model architecture displaying structure of component layers
+* Model parameter count
+* Model training time
 * Monitoring metrics: `test_mae_lag_01`, `test_mae_lag_02`, `test_mae_lag_03`
 * Reference: `test_mape`
-* Model architecture displaying structure of layers
-* Model parameter count
-* Model training time

-Metrics for one full trial are saved in `experiment.txt`.

 ---

-## 📦 Archive Notes

-The `experiment.zip` archive contains:

-* `src/`: duplicated from repository root
-* `weather/`: duplicated from repository root
-* `data/`: spatiotemporal graph dataset provided by `tsl`
-* `dataset/`: merged dataset created from processing and fusing files within `data/` and `weather/`
-* `table/`: summative table recording average performance over 3 trials for all 45 models
-* `plots/`: 52 summary chart images visualizing prediction errors, parameter counts, and training runtimes from `table/`
-* `requirements.txt`: dependency list for installation via Python 3.12 pip

-> ⚠️ `logs/` is excluded due to large folder size, because of checkpoints for each of 45 models for all 3 trials

----

 ## 📜 Results

-This experiment evaluated 45 spatiotemporal graph neural network models over 3 trials.
 Key findings include:

-* **DiffConv + LSTM** combinations achieved the highest overall predictive accuracy.
+* **DiffConv + LSTM** combinations achieved the highest overall predictive accuracy, with **DiffConv + GRU** combinations following closely behind.
+These architectural designs included positional encoding and attention.
 * **Positional encoding** without attention, either additive or concatenative mode, provided consistent but marginal improvements in MAE across most architectures.
 * **Attention combined with either positional encoding mode** significantly and consistently improved predictive accuracy when used in combination with LSTM or GRU temporal components.
-* **Concatenative positional encoding with attention** led to catastrophic degradation when paired with RNNs as the temporal component.
-The combination of concatenative positional encoding, weak temporal modeling, and attention severely undermined the representational capacity of the model architecture, resulting in systematically poor and considerably diminished performance across all trials.
+* **Concatenative positional encoding with attention** led to catastrophic degradation when combined with RNNs as the temporal component.
+The combination of concatenative positional encoding, weak temporal modeling, and attention severely undermined the representational quality of the model architecture, resulting in systematically poor and considerably diminished performance overall due to a poorly structured and miscalibrated embedding space.

 ---

 ## 📚 Citation

-Alexander, M. B. (2025). *Evaluating Spatiotemporal Graph Neural Network Architectures for Air Quality Forecasting* (Doctoral dissertation).
+Alexander, M. B. (2025). *Evaluating Spatiotemporal Graph Neural Network Architectural Design for Urban Air Pollution Forecasting* (Doctoral dissertation).
 The George Washington University. https://github.com/moses-b-alexander/stgnn-aqf-praxis/

 ---